Bun implements the

 Bun.hash is a collection of utilities for non-cryptographic hashing.
 Non-cryptographic hashing algorithms are optimized for speed of computation over collision-resistance or security.

-The standard Bun.hash functions uses Wyhash to generate a 64-bit hash from an input of arbitrary size.
+The standard Bun.hash function uses Wyhash to generate a 64-bit hash from an input of arbitrary size.

 TypedArray, DataView, ArrayBuffer, or SharedArrayBuffer.

-Number.MAX_SAFE_INTEGER should be given as BigInt to avoid loss of precision.
+Number.MAX_SAFE_INTEGER as BigInt to avoid loss of precision.

 Bun.CryptoHasher

-Bun.CryptoHasher is a general-purpose utility class that lets you incrementally compute a hash of string or binary data using a range of cryptographic hash algorithms.
+Bun.CryptoHasher incrementally computes a hash of string or binary data with a cryptographic hash algorithm.
 The following algorithms are supported:

 "blake2b256""blake2b512""md4""md5""ripemd160""sha1""sha224""sha256""sha384""sha512""sha512-224""sha512-256""sha3-224""sha3-256""sha3-384""sha3-512""shake128""shake256"